SaltyGoo/saltygoo.github.io/pages/BaldurHex/12-LionsWay.md

 <span class="blacktitle"> Feature A - The Way of the Lion</span>

-Nestled atop the cliffs that rise from the Sword Coast, the citadel of Candlekeep houses the finest and most comprehensive collection of writings on the face of Faerûn.
-It is an imposing fortress, kept in strict isolation from the intrigues that occasionally plague the rest of the Forgotten Realms.
+Winding through rugged boulders and windsept trees, the Lion's Way is used by pilgrims seeking entry to Candlekeep's Monastery.
+Upon reaching the coast, it turns into a series of narrow rock bridges that jump from cliff to cliff towards the castle.

 ---

-<span class="blacktitle"> Feature B - Diplomat's Cove</span>
+<span class="blacktitle"> Feature B - Old Standing Stones</span>

-Hidden below Candlekeep between two high cliffs, this sandy beach is used by dignitaries arriving to the monastery by boat.
-From there, a guarded tunnel leads directly to the castle.
+A long abandonned meeting point for druids at the conflux of ancient leylines.
+Doing a specific ritual here allows communication through the other standing stones of the Southern Sword Coast, and some even say teleportation.
+However, this one seems to have been defiled by a gruesome murder ritual.

+---

+<span class="blacktitle"> Feature C - Hidden Grotto</span>

+This hidden passage is sealed, but leads to the Underdark.
+It was carved by the mind flayers of Tellectus, who prey on people leaving Candlekeep to steal their knowledge.

 ##### Not in Baldur's Gate but lore accurate!

 ---

-<span class="blacktitle"> Feature C - Basilisk Cave</span>

-Only accessible at low tide.
-This half-flooded cave network is infested by basilisks and the petrified bodies of adventurers trying to loot Candlekeep's crypts.

----

 <script>
-    const climate1 = "Coast";
+    const climate1 = "Forest";
     const climate2 = "Coast";
 </script>
 <script src="/scripts/BGencounter.js"></script>